About

 The Fast Random Walker is available for download.

 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 We kindly ask you to acknowledge the use of this software and cite our related paper(s) (listed above) in your publications and presentations.
-To download this software, please request a password then download the FastRW software.
+Download this software from: here .

 [Back to the top]